 So when we once again found ourselves in Southeast Asia it seemed like the perfect time to check the Mt Kinabalu climb off our list.

-Here's what to expect when planning and completing your Mount Kinabalu climb.
+Here's what to expect when planning and completing your Mount Kinabalu climb in 2023-2024.

 What you need to know about climbing Mount Kinabalu

 - Mount Kinabalu is one of the highest mountains in Southeast Asia at 4,095.2m above sea level.

 - A summit climb from the trailhead covers 8.72 km each way.

 - A Mount Kinabalu summit climb takes two days and one night (2D1N).
 This is the shortest available option for a Mt Kinabalu climbing package.